spcl/dace/doc/sdfg/ir.rst

   Memlet paths and trees.

-**Memlet paths**: when using scopes

-, memlet trees, and how to get them with the API Mention *memlet paths* and the general *memlet tree* that can go through arbitrary scopes

-TODO: Empty memlets
+**Memlet paths**: When using scopes, such as maps, we can have multiple memlets connected to the same connector, and through multiple levels of scopes.
+In order to trace and distinguish between them, we use *memlet paths* (green highlighted edges in the figure to the right).
+A memlet path is a sequence of memlets that connect between two view connectors.
+We can obtain a memlet path by calling the :func:`~dace.sdfg.state.StateGraphView.memlet_path` on an SDFG state with the edge.

+The memlet path is actually part of a **memlet tree** (highlighted in orange), since in each scope a memlet can split into multiple memlets.
+To obtain the tree, use :func:`~dace.sdfg.state.StateGraphView.memlet_tree`.
+Its *root* is the highest-scope memlet (bottom or top, depending on the direction of the path), and its *leaves* are the lowest-scope memlets (connected to the tasklet in the figure).
+Changing a data descriptor often requires changing the data names on every memlet in the memlet tree.

-In code generation, memlets create references/copies in the innermost scope (because of the replicated definition)
+In code generation, memlets emit reference/copy code at the memlet tree leaf level (i.e., in the innermost scope), because of the parametric replication aspect (in the "expanded" graph, every memlet path is a single edge connecting to a copy of the internal node).

+**Empty memlets** are memlets that carry no data.
+They are used to lock a node into a scope, without actually moving data into or out of it.
+For example, when zeroing an array, the tasklet ``a = 0`` has no inputs, but has to be inside a map.
+It is thus connected to the map entry node with an empty memlet.
+You can check if a memlet is empty using the :func:`~dace.memlet.Memlet.is_empty` method.

+In **write-conflict resolution (WCR) memlets**, the WCR function itself may have properties (such as commutativity).
-WCR - how the expression is symbolically analyzed (with sympy) and replaced with a built-in operator (``a + b`` becomes :class:`dace.dtypes.ReductionType.Sum`).
-If it can detect a :class:`~dace.dtypes.ReductionType`, it knows more properties such as commutativity and associativity.
+The WCR expression is symbolically analyzed (using SymPy) to determine such properties, and even finds common reduction functions (such as summation or product), replacing it with a built-in operator (e.g., ``a + b`` becomes :class:`dace.dtypes.ReductionType.Sum`).
+If it can detect a :class:`~dace.dtypes.ReductionType`, it knows more properties about the function and can use fast version in libraries (for example, ``MPI_SUM`` in MPI).
+Note that Streams cannot use WCR.

-Updates can be implemented in a platform-dependent way, for example atomic operations, or different kinds of accumulators on FPGAs.
+WCR updates can be implemented in a platform-dependent way, for example using atomic operations, one-sided communication, or different kinds of accumulators on FPGAs.
+It is thus important to differentiate updates from a simple read+write, since it can yield faster, more analyzable code.

-No WCR for streams.
-WCR goes all the way in the memlet path (even through nested SDFGs), only applied in the innermost scope though.
+Like copies, WCR memlets are applied on the innermost scope of the memlet tree.
+This requires to exercise caution when using such memlets, as they can lead to excessive atomic operations or critical sections.
+There are, however, transformations that can be applied on the SDFG to change the schedule and, for example, add a buffer to accumulate locally and save on expensive update operations (see :class:`~dace.transformation.dataflow.stream_transient.AccumulateTransient`).

 .. _sdfg-map: